 The fifth and final lens in the Looking Glass Model addresses the health systems' supportive functions to community health, from supervision to procurement and training to information systems.
 Programs cannot build community health systems without paying attention to the quality and details of these systems, which are largely reflective of WHO's building blocks model.
-The premise of the CHP concept is the need to address lenses one through four together to build these support functions in a viable manner.17 This echoes the recent publication proposing a logic model for enhancing the performance of CHWs.18
+The premise of the CHP concept is the need to address lenses one through four together to build these support functions in a viable manner.17 This echoes the recent publication proposing a logic model of support functions in a viable manner.17 This echoes the recent publication proposing a logic model for enhancing the performance of CHWs.18